baylonp/UAV-Attack-Detection/README.md

 Since it was an educational work, we applied 3 models to these three datasets:
 - Decision Tree
 - Näive Bayesian
-- Multi-Layer Feed Forward Neural Network
+- Multi-Layer Feed Forward Neural Network.

+  Regarding the Multi-Layer Feed Forward Neural Network, since time didn't let us do the proper fine tuning, we tried chaging the activation function from ReLU to Sigmoid, but it didn't output any considerable results

 # Additional work